 Teaching and learning are the dual magic that blossoms around us each day of our existence.
 It is the long and short of how we become better human beings—the hard and soft interactions that shape our minds and personalities.

 Education tries to formalize this process and succeeds to a certain extent, especially in the beginning.
 Those of us who have been teachers have been participants in this process.
 So have the parents among us.
 But you don’t have to be either to witness understanding blooming right before your eyes.
 It happens every day in countless one-on-one interactions.

-Not only have we all witnessed it in little people in their formative years, we have all been—are—active players.
-Sometimes, the role is player/coach, depending on the need and situation.
+Not only have we all witnessed it in little people in their formative years, but we have also all been—and are—active players.
+Sometimes the role is player/coach, depending on the need and situation.
 As we march along in life, teaching and learning get more complicated and convoluted.
 But we can’t help but think that there are some fundamentals here that never go out of style.

 Remembering the fundamentals